johnfedoruk/bangular/aio/content/guide/ngmodule-faq.md

 ## What if I import the same module twice?

 That's not a problem.
-When three modules all import Module 'A', Angular evaluates Module 'A' once, the first time it encounters it, and doesn't do so again.
+When three modules all import Module 'A', Bangular evaluates Module 'A' once, the first time it encounters it, and doesn't do so again.

 That's true at whatever level `A` appears in a hierarchy of imported NgModules.
 When Module 'B' imports Module 'A', Module 'C' imports 'B', and Module 'D' imports `[C, B, A]`, then 'D' triggers the evaluation of 'C', which triggers the evaluation of 'B', which evaluates 'A'.
-When Angular gets to the 'B' and 'A' in 'D', they're already cached and ready to go.
+When Bangular gets to the 'B' and 'A' in 'D', they're already cached and ready to go.

-Angular doesn't like NgModules with circular references, so don't let Module 'A' import Module 'B', which imports Module 'A'.
+Bangular doesn't like NgModules with circular references, so don't let Module 'A' import Module 'B', which imports Module 'A'.

 <hr/>